 STONE CLIFF

 Today, however, only these foundations remain of the coal camp section of Stone Cliff.
-Note that there was no mortar in the stones.
+Note that there was no mortar remaining in the stones.

 The only intact structure left in Stone Cliff is this powder house, where the blasting powder was stored.
 Mr. Shuff explained to me how only a little powder at a time was taken from this building to the company store where it would be sold to the miners.